-*Resources are North America-centric.
+*Resources are largely North America-centric.
 If you have a resource from a particular culture, or non-English media, please share with Project CUE.

 Children Just Like Me: A unique celebration of children around the world by Unicef and Baranabas & Anabel Kindersley

 The story of a young boy leaving the Navajo Reservation and his grandfather's inspiring memories of how his language and culture helped him overcome adversities of World War II.